How to Reverse Fatty Liver Disease Naturally.

 Skip Crash Diets and Starvation.
 While these diets can provide quick results, they are not long-term and may damage your metabolism, causing even more fat gain in the end.

 Opt for Balanced Meals.
 Rather than dwelling on calorie cutbacks, target nutrient-rich meals.
-Add veggies, healthy fats avocado and nuts, lean proteins chicken or tofu, and complex carbs sweet potatoes and quinoa.
+Add veggies, healthy fats, avocado and nuts, lean proteins, chicken or tofu, complex carbs, sweet potatoes, and quinoa.

 Mind Your Portion Sizes.
 Portion control is a wonderful way of keeping calorie intake in check without feeling deprived.
 Begin by adopting smaller plates or measuring food servings.

 Monitor Your Calories and Macros.
-If you need a bit more assistance, calorie and macronutrient tracking (protein, carbs, fats) can aid you in ensuring that you are moving slowly and steadily.
+If you need a bit more assistance, calorie and macronutrient tracking, protein, carbs, and fats can aid you in ensuring that you are moving slowly and steadily.

 Slow and Steady Wins the Race.
-Try to lose 1–2 pounds (0.5–1 kg) weekly.
-This allows you to be losing fat and not muscle, and prevents your liver from becoming overwhelmed.
+Try to lose 1–2 pounds 0.5–1 kg weekly.
+This allows you to lose fat and not muscle, and prevents your liver from becoming overwhelmed.

 3. Exercise to Burn Liver Fat.